web3swift-team/web3swift/README.md

 - Swift 5.5

 ## Documentation
 Documentation is under construction👷🏻👷🏼‍♀️.
-We’re trying our best to comment all public API as detailed as we can, but the end it still far to come.
+We’re trying our best to comment on all public APIs as detailed as possible, but the end is still far to come.
 But in one of the nearest minor updates we’ll bring DocC support of already done amount of docs.
 And your PR in such are more than welcome.

 ## Projects that are using web3swift
 Please take a look at [Our customers](https://github.com/web3swift-team/web3swift/wiki/Our-Customers) wiki page.